codeslash21/machine_learning_engineer_nanodegree/Software Engineering/software_engineering_ll.md

     - Do they include all relevant and useful information?
     - Do they use the appropriate logging level?

+[Python Code linter](https://www.pylint.org/) - This can be used for code reviews to save time.

 ## Useful Terms: